PART 2852 - SOLICITATION PROVISIONS AND CONTRACT CLAUSES

 (3) “Interested Party” means an actual or prospective offeror whose direct economic interest would be affected by the award of a contract or by the failure to award a contract.

-(b) A protest filed directly with the Department of Justice must:
+(d) A protest filed directly with the DOJ shall:

-(1) Indicate that it is a protest to the agency.
+(1) Indicate that it is a protest to DOJ.

 (2) Be filed with the Contracting Officer.